 Distinctive advantages of choosing Nutrition Therapy Institute for your professional nutrition training:

-- Our carefully crafted curriculum is rigorous and diverse - drawn from nutrition textbooks, professional and academic journals, and consumer books.
+- Our carefully crafted curriculum is science-based, rigorous and diverse - drawn from nutrition textbooks, professional and academic journals, and consumer books.
+We not only talk about the what to do, but the why.

 - Our instructors maintain thriving practices as Naturopaths, Nutritionists and other health professionals, on which students can model their own future practices.

-- Our online program utilizes leading edge technology including professionally recorded video lectures to capture and hold student attention.
+- Our online program utilizes recorded video lectures to capture and hold student attention, coupled with slide presentations with detailed curriculum content.

-- Group start online students participate in live weekly webinars with their instructor.
+- Group start online students participate in live weekly webinars with their instructor, and have ample opportunity to interact with their classmates.

-- Our independent start online program allows students to expedite the pace of their learning.
+- Our independent start online program allows students to choose their own course start date and expedite the pace of their learning.

 - For those wanting to learn in person, we offer the intimacy of in-class instruction at our physical location in Arvada, Colorado.